yijxiang/DNAC_aiohttp_client/README.md

 | sitehealth.py    | module used for specific api: /dna/intent/api/v1/site-health |

-As required, you can also add or edit files in your project, at least you should modify the file **dnac_env.py**:
+As required, you can also add or edit files in your project, at least you should modify the file **dnac_env.py**, *sandbox2* will be used by default if you just for test purpose and DO NOT want to use your own DNAC server:

 - In *dnac_env.py*, please make sure to change the DNAC server as yours and **ENVIRONMENT_IN_USE** as *"customer"* or one different name which is not same as the existing one: *sandbox* or *sandbox2*: